This Maryland man is the voice of NFL players at a time of social unrest and a country divided

 “He gave me the jacket off his back."

 Smith was a leader from his early days at Riverdale Baptist High School in Upper Marlboro.
-His former football coach Jim Beckett said Smith was the class president, student body president and captain of the football team, during his high school years.
+His former football coach Jim Beckett said Smith was the captain of the high school football team and class/student body president during college.

 Smith has remained close with his former football coach and has continued his involvement with the school, helping raise money for a new football stadium.
 The coach remembered running into Smith at a store in Bethesda, Maryland, after Smith had taken over as Executive Director of the NFLPA.